mariusavram91/mariusavram/pages/solutions.md

 ---
 layout: default
 title: Solutions
 description: Are you a small business owner, fitness enthusiast, or author looking for a standout online presence?
 Look no further!
-As your dedicated Freelance Product Manager and Software Developer, I bring personalised solutions to you.
+As your dedicated Freelance Product-oriented Fullstack Software Developer, I bring personalised solutions to you.
 permalink: /solutions/
 ---